- What is the Library's address/ Where is the Library?

 - For in-person help with a medical library question, do I need to make an appointment?

 The librarians continue to offer their virtual offices as a primary interaction point with our faculty, clinical affiliates, residents, students, and staff.
 In-person office visits are accommodated on request.
 Appointments are appreciated so we can make sure we are available to help: Bookings links can be found on the department contact page.

 - What if I need help after hours?

-You may email the medical library at any time of day or night and we will respond as soon as possible.
-If your query needs immediate attention outside of standard business hours, there are several alternative options to try.
+Immediate need: Tickets can be submitted here: https://comsupport.fau.edu/new-ticket or you can email the medical library at email@example.com any time of day or night and we will respond as soon as possible.
+(Both options contact Michelle and Tiffany).
+If your query needs immediate attention outside of standard business hours and you receive no response, there are alternative options to try.